jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 Build and Deploy the Application in Library Mode
 ------------------------------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [the main README](../../README.md) for more information._

 1. Make sure you have started EAP as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

 4. This will deploy `target/jboss-carmart.war` to the running instance of the server.

 Access the application
 ---------------------